SA Energy discusses its growth in renewable energy, as well as the perks of working in a business centre.

 Clean electricity generation from sunlight is reportedly doubling every three years on our planet, with a staggering 2,131 TWh reached in 2024 – a terawatt hour can power 100 million homes in one hour.

-Britain rapidly expanding solar energy and is on track to beat the government’s 47-gigawatt Clean Power 2023 Plan.he 20 GW barrier for deployed solar capacity across nearly 1.9m domestic and commercial installations was provisionally broken in November 2025.
+Britian is also racing ahead with solar energy and is on track to beat the government’s Clean Power 2030 plan of 47 GW by 2030; the 20 GW barrier for deployed solar capacity across nearly 1.9m domestic and commercial installations was provisionally broken in November 2025.

-One gw of solar can power up to a million homes, and on 8 July 2025 solar output hit 14 GW.
-On the 8th July 2025, the highest-ever level of solar power on the grid was recorded at 14 GW.
+By way of context, one GW (gigawatt) of solar energy can power between 750,000 to 1 million homes and, on 8th July 2025, the highest-ever level of solar power on the UK grid was recorded at 14 GW.

-Playing its part in this renewables charge is SA Energy, a Fareham Innovation Centre occupier which offers renewable energy solutions in the UK.
-They specialise in solar, battery storage and heat pumps for both homes and businesses.
+Playing its part in this renewables charge is SA Energy, a Fareham Innovation Centre occupier which offers renewable energy solutions in the UK, specialising in solar, battery storage and heat pumps for homes and businesses.

-With 250 domestic and 50 commercial installs completed, including retrofits, SA Energy puts a good measure of its success down to networking at Fareham Innovation Centre.
+With 250 domestic and 50 commercial installs completed, including retrofits, SA Energy puts a good measure of its success down to networking at Fareham Innovation Centre, where the company now has two units, having expanded from an office into two workshops.

-SA Energy’s presence at the centre has not only grown with workspace.
-The business has already put on two educational seminars, Green Energy Live, in 2025 held in The Bridge conference suite.
-This attracted more than 40 industry attendees for each one.
+SA Energy’s presence at the centre has not only grown with workspace – the business has already put on two educational seminars in 2025, held at The Bridge conference suite and attracting more than 40 industry attendees for each one.

-SA Energy, like many other resident occupiers at the centre, utilises complimentary business support from the in-house Innovation Director.
-One-to-one meetings explore marketing and strategy, with sense check essential to keeping minds focused.
+SA Energy, like many other resident occupiers at the centre, which has 91 rooftop solar panels, has drawn upon complimentary business support from the in-house Innovation Director; one-to-one meetings explore marketing and strategy, with sense checks essential to keeping minds focused.

-Furthermore, internal opportunities have also extended to the firm doing business with other occupiers, what Simon describes as “cross polination”.
+Furthermore, internal opportunities have also extended to the firm doing business with other occupiers, what Simon describes as “cross pollination”.

-For example, SA Energy reached out to the software company Lumico Digital.
-This allowed the creation of a virtual reality app so customers can visualise their renewable set-up in real world.
+For example, SA Energy reached out to software company Lumico Digital to create a virtual reality app so that customers can visualise their renewable set-up in real world.

 SA Energy also puts business to Solent Architecture and Solent Way Computers, increasing inward investment and benefiting the local economy.